-Hitachi Data Systems is developing a unified compute platform that the vendor says will consolidate server, storage and network management into one system automatically orchestrated through
+Hitachi Data Systems is developing a unified compute platform that the vendor says will consolidate server, storage and network management into one system automatically orchestrated through software based on an OEM of Microsoft Corp.'s System Center management software.

 The new systems won't be released before 2011, but Hitachi Data Systems disclosed details today while announcing an OEM deal to distribute Microsoft Windows Server 2008 R2, System Center suite and SQL Server 2008.